NLESC-JCER/QMCTorch/docs/tutorial_geo_opt.rst

 >>>                calculator='pyscf', basis='sto-3g')

 The QMCNet wave function is defined from the molecule object.
 We only consider here the ground state of the molecule in the CI expansion.

 >>> # define the wave function
->>> wf = Orbital(mol, kinetic='jacobi',
+>>> wf = SlaterJastrow(mol, kinetic='jacobi',
 >>>          configs='ground_state',
 >>>           use_jastrow=True)